-- 5 pm Final Summit Ends, Scout are dismissed back to their sites. - 5 pm to 6 pm Dinner.
-(Families may buy their meal at the Dining Hall for \$5.00 each) - 5:30 p.m. to 6:55 p.m.
+- 5 pm Final Summit Ends, Scouts are dismissed back to their sites. - 5 pm to 6 pm Dinner.
+(Families may buy their meal at the Dining Hall for \$7.00 each) - 5:30 p.m. to 6:55 p.m.
 Open Zip Line (Zip line stops at 7:00 pm / NO EXCEPTIONS) - 7:05 p.m.
 Troops will assemble on the upper parade field for the Parade of Flags.
-(PLEASE HAVE YOUR UNIT'S FLAGS WITH YOU!) - 7:10 p.m. -Parents and Visitors will gather on the lower lake-side parade field. - 7:15 p.m.
-The celebration will begin with the troops assembled on the lower parade field to complete evening colors.
-This involves ceremonious proceedings. - 7:20 (Approx.) The ceremony is turned over to Order of the Arrow who will continue with the Call-Out Ceremony. - 8:00 (Approx.) -Immediately following the Call Out Ceremony, Troops will partake in Wednesday night campfire.
+(PLEASE HAVE YOUR UNIT'S FLAGS WITH YOU!) - 7:10 p.m.
+Parents and Visitors will gather on the lower lake-side parade field. - 7:15 p.m.
+The celebration will begin with the troops assembled on the lower parade field to complete the evening retreat.
+This involves ceremonious proceedings to follow. - 7:20 (Approx.) The ceremony is turned over to the Order of the Arrow who will continue with the Call-Out Ceremony. - 8:00 (Approx.) Immediately following the Call Out Ceremony, Troops will partake in a Wednesday night campfire.
 Troops are expected to perform at least one skit or song at the campfire.
 Skits and songs should be tasteful and entertaining to parents and guests.
-Camp Staff will ensure safety and wholesome family fun. - 9:30pm Trading Post extended hours' end.
+Camp Staff will ensure safety and wholesome family fun. - 9:30 pm Trading Post extended hours' end.
 All parents and visitors must depart camp.